frankthetank91/SE3_equivariance_packing/blender_box_camera/myREADME.txt

 The code chooses N random objects from a specified folder.
 The file "pybullet_poses.npz" should be created after running the code.

-2. Run "blenderproc run create_scene.py" in terminal This code loads the object files into Blender and saves the scene.
-The file "my_scene.blend" should be created after running the code.

-3. Run "python camera_positions.py" in terminal
+2. Run "python camera_positions.py" in terminal
 This code generates 10 random camera positions and one camera position above the center of the box.
 Orientation towards (0,0,0.15).
 The files "camera_positions.txt", "dome_lat_lon.txt", and "ring_radius_height.txt" should be created after running the code.
-The files "dome_lat_lon.txt", and "ring_radius_height.txt" should be empty.
+The files "dome_lat_lon.txt" and "ring_radius_height.txt" should be empty.

 OR